China calls for restraint over Gaza flare-up

 China, a permanent member of the U.N.
 Security Council with veto powers, has traditionally had a low profile in Middle East diplomacy, but has maintained close relations with the Palestinians for decades.

-In recent years, it has also cultivated good ties with Israel, especially in the field of defense.
+In recent years, it has also cultivated good ties with Israel, especially in the field of defence.

 "China is extremely concerned about Israel's continued large-scale military operations towards the Gaza Strip.
 We condemn the over-use of force causing deaths and injuries amongst innocent ordinary people," Foreign Ministry spokeswoman Hua Chunying told a daily news briefing.